Blumlaut/EasyAdmin-docs/docs/install.md

 	After installing EasyAdmin, start EasyAdmin and join your Server, once you are connected enter `ea_printIdentifiers 1` in your Server Console, 1 represents your ingame ID, so make sure you use the correct id, EasyAdmin will then print a list of your identifiers:
 	![grafik](https://user-images.githubusercontent.com/13604413/139588546-a64da751-7f1c-41ae-8abd-f6c7e7b0735e.png)

-	we can now simply fill out the value described above, it will look like this:
+	we can now fill out the value described above, it will look like this:

 	```
 	add_principal identifier.steam:1100001018c7433 group.admin